-In 2012 alone Nepal produced about 2.93 million tons of sugarcane, grown over more than 64,472 hectares of agricultural land.
-The total worth of the sugarcane produced has crossed NPR 14 billion.
-Industry problems such as access to finance however, are discouraging farmers from continuing their traditional sugarcane farming lifestyle.
+In 2016, Nepal produced about 4.37 million tons of sugarcane over 80,931 hectares of land.
+Industry problems such as access to finance and delay in fixing the price of their produce however, are discouraging farmers from continuing their traditional sugarcane farming lifestyle.

-Sugar cane farmers take more than a year to grow their produce but get their money an additional 3-5 months after selling their produce to the mill.
+Sugarcane farmers take more than a year to grow their produce.
+Meanwhile, it takes up to 3-5 months for the farmers to receive payments from the date of selling their produce to the mill.
 Unlike other crops, sugarcane needs to be processed immediately after harvesting.
-With high-interest loans taken from informal money lenders, little to zero financial literacy, and the risk of the sugarcane drying in the fields, farmers are forced to sell their produce for cheap locally or even to mills in India (Sugarcane farmers hit by lack of buyers).
-They are also increasingly looking for alternatives to sugarcane farming as viable careers.
+With high-interest loans taken from informal money lenders, little to zero financial literacy, and the risk of the sugarcane drying in the fields, farmers are forced to sell their produce for cheap prices to local mills or even to mills in India (Sugarcane farmers hit by lack of buyers).

-With Bank of Kathmandu’s innovative Sakchyam Sana Kisan Ukhu Karja product, in partnership with Mahakali Sugar Mill, farmers in Kanchanpur and Kailai can now deposit their sugarcane at Mahakali Sugar Mill and receive an invoice against which they can take loans upto 70% of the value attached to their produce; average loan size is NRP 20,000.
-Such a loan will allow farmers to take care of financial needs and repay the bank after they get paid by the mill and also collect the remaining value.
+With support from UKaid Sakchyam, Bank of Kathmandu’s (BoKs) launched the Sakchyam Sana Kisan Ukhu Karja product, in partnership with Mahakali Sugar Mill.
+This product lets farmers in Kanchanpur and Kailai deposit their sugarcane at Mahakali Sugar Mill and take loans up to 70% of the invoice value attached.
+The average loan size is NPR 20,000 and such loans allow farmers to take care of financial needs and repay the bank after they get paid by the mill.

-Due to Sakchyam’s intervention, the farmers will enjoy better prices for their product, and benefit from lower interest loans from the bank.
+Due to Sakchyam’s intervention, the farmers enjoy better prices for their product and benefit from affordable interest loans from the bank.
 The success of this intervention will also mean that sugarcane farmers will be able to sell their produce locally, and not have to travel to India to sell there for lower prices.
-It should also help check internal and outward migration.

-The NPR 100 million loans that will be disbursed over the project duration will benefit at least 4000 small holder sugarcane farmers, of which 80% are from the Tharu community, and rest are Madhesis and Dalit women.
-At least 10% of the total beneficiaries will be women.
-Banks will also be able to increase services to the underbanked and develop new products for people in these rural communities.
+The NPR 96 million in loans that has been disbursed over the project duration has benefitted 1,445 smallholder sugarcane farmers, of which 80% are from the Tharu community, and rest are Madhesis and Dalit women (at least 3% of the total beneficiaries are women).
 Progress in all these factors means possible replication of this product in other districts in Nepal.